HeeebsInc/AngiogramBlockageDetection/README.md

    2) If you are running conda outside of the container, `conda install pyqt`
    3) If you are not running a virtual environment, `pip3 install PyQt5`
 4) If you are stuck on a different error and need assistance, create an issue on this repo and I will be sure to answer ASAP

 ### Future Directions
-- experiment ridge detection
+- experiment ridge detection, piece-wise normalization, Harris corner detection and the rolling algorithm
 - use segmentation networks and other machine learning approached to generate similar or better results
--